coleslaw-org/coleslaw/docs/hacking.md

 function.
 There may be other areas where it was assumed tags/dates will always be present.

-### Render Function Cleanup

-There are currently 3 render-foo* functions and 3 implementations of the render method.
-Only the render-foo* functions call `write-file` so there should be some room for cleanup here.
-The render method implementations are probably necessary unless we want to start storing their arguments on the models.
-There may be a different way to abstract the data flow.

 ### User-Defined Routing

 There is no reason *coleslaw* should be in charge of the site layout or